hiblaphp/event-loop/README.md

 Once a fiber calls `Fiber::suspend()`, it moves to a suspended state and will never be automatically resumed.
-You must explicitly call `Loop::scheduleFiber()` to tell the event loop to resume it — for example, after an HTTP response arrives, a timer fires, or a stream becomes readable:
+You must explicitly call `Loop::scheduleFiber()` to tell the event loop to resume it, for example after an HTTP response arrives, a timer fires, or a stream becomes readable:
 ```php
 $fiber = new Fiber(function () {